Integrate Azure Active Directory with Kentico

 <add key="CMSEnableWIF" value="true"/>

 Those are all the steps you need to take to integrate Azure AD with Kentico!
 If you need any help with the setup or have additional questions, feel free to contact us at firstname.lastname@example.org.
+Please note that this guide is a Proof of concept and it is not an officially supported feature of Xperience by Kentico.

 Source - Claims-based authentication using Azure Active Directory article by a Kentico MVP Jeroen Fürst